How to keep score in Unity (with loading and saving)

 For this to work, I need to detect a collision between the two objects, which means that both objects will need collider components, in this case, 2D Collider components since I’m working in 2D:

-2D Collider Component
+2D Collider Component in the Unity Inspector.

 Both the player and the collectable need colliders for this to work.